DON’T MISS

 Registering with your GP in Switzerland

 It is important to register with a general practitioner (Arzt) so that you can access healthcare in Switzerland.
-Your choice of doctors is dependent on the coverage you select as part of your health insurance in Switzerland.
-There are many aspects you might want to take into consideration when selecting a general practitioner, for instance, if they offer unique or local services, or can speak different languages.
+Your choice of doctor is dependent on the coverage you select as part of your health insurance in Switzerland.
+There are many aspects you might want to take into consideration when selecting a general practitioner: for instance, if they offer unique or local services, or can speak different languages.

 Who can I choose as my Swiss general practitioner?